virthub/virthub/modules/dump/README.md

 * Run->*build.sh*

 ### 2. Configure
-The configurations of DUMP are contained in *build.cfg*.
+The configurations of DUMP are contained in *conf/build.cfg*.

 # Dependencies
 * aclocal, autoconf, autoheader, automake, autoreconf